dikiamust/fe-inventory/README.md

 ## Notes

-Node installed must be less than 18 version
+The installed Node version must be less than 18.